quic/cloud-ai-sdk/samples/README.md

 8. Configuration files with parameters to compile some known models in the field of NLP and CV for highest throughput, lowest latency and balanced scenarios.

+9. How to run more than one model on the card?
+Example? [oversubscription] The oversubscription feature allows scheduling of multiple networks to run on a group of NSPs in a time-shared fashion.
+The switching time between networks is minimized to improve overall performance (throughput and latency) using Data Plane Switching (DPS).
+Oversubscription is available as a precompiled tool in the Platform SDK called qaic-program-group-app.
+Oversubscription APIs are available for application developers.

 # Error Handling

 # Benchmarking